lovell/counted/README.md

 # counted

+Capture, store and track `download_count` values for assets distributed via Github Releases

-The missing analytics feature for GitHub Releases.
+Think of it as the missing analytics feature for GitHub Releases.

 ## Why?